great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 ### 3. Connect to your Data

-The remaining sections contains a simplified description of how to connect to your data in GCS or BigQuery and eventually build a [Checkpoint](../reference/checkpoints_and_actions.md) that will be migrated to Google Cloud Composer.
-The code can be run in a Jupyter Notebook that is in your `great_expectations/` folder.
+The remaining sections in Part 1 contain a simplified description of [how to connect to your data in GCS](https://docs.greatexpectations.io/docs/guides/connecting_to_your_data/cloud/gcs/pandas) or [BigQuery](https://docs.greatexpectations.io/docs/guides/connecting_to_your_data/database/bigquery) and eventually build a [Checkpoint](../reference/checkpoints_and_actions.md) that will be migrated to Google Cloud Composer.
+The following code can be run either in an interacrtive Python session or Jupyter Notebook that is in your `great_expectations/` folder.
 More details can be found in the corresponding How to Guides, which have been linked.

 <Tabs